From Big Bang to suck-squeeze-bang-blow and beyond

 Cool or what?
 There’s something of Marlon Brando in The Wild One about this pic; but unlike the fictional Johnny in the movie, this Indian rider won his trophy.
 I assume he’s the Butch Bittner who signed the photo.
 The caption tells us he won a 20-miler at Annaheim, California, in 1912.

-Another cool Indian rider, the great Jake de Rosier, pictured on the motordrome that finally claimed his life.
+Another cool Indian rider, arguably the coolest of them all—Jake de Rosier, pictured on the motordrome that finally claimed his life.

 It would be rude to leave out the Harley boys (and girls)…